 Stuff We Love

-The former Kate Middleton paired the black headpiece with a turquoise Catherine Walker coat, which she also wore for St. Patrick’s Day last year.
+The former Kate Middleton paired the black headpiece with a another Catherine Walker coat, this one a turquoise piece that she also wore for St. Patrick’s Day last year.

 The chunky, statement headpiece, designed by London milliner Jane Taylor, complemented the duchess’s go-to chignon.